-Centerbrook has designed a new Central Heating Facility for The Hotchkiss School in Lakeville, Connecticut that heats the campus by burning woodchips.
-It replaced an oil-fired boiler, and is expected to reduce greenhouse gas emissions by a third to nearly a half.
-The new 16,500-square-foot building houses two biomass boilers; four truck bays feed wood chips into a 17,500-cubic-foot storage bin capable of supplying a week’s worth of fuel.
+Centerbrook designed this Central Heating Facility to heat all 1.2 million square feet of the 85 buildings that comprise the campus.
+It burns woodchips and replaces an oil-fired boiler plant, reducing greenhouse gas emissions by a third to nearly a half.
+The building houses two biomass boilers.
+Four truck bays feed wood chips into a 17,500-cubic-foot storage bin capable of supplying a week’s worth of fuel.

-Woodchips collected from managed timber stands are considered a “carbon neutral” fuel by the International Panel on Climate Change because the CO2 produced by their use is reabsorbed by the ecosystem through replanting and regrowth of the forests where they originate.
+Woodchips collected from managed timber stands are considered a “carbon neutral” fuel by the International Panel on Climate Change because the CO2 produced by their use is reabsorbed by the ecosystem through regrowth of the forests where they originate.
 Biomass heating is expected to reduce Hotchkiss’ carbon footprint by more than 6 million pounds of CO2 a year.
 There are currently 80 biomass facilities in 20 states.

 This facility was one of only three LEED Certified power plants in the country at the time it opened.
 The vegetated roof combines with a bioswale/rain garden system to absorb rainwater and filter runoff before returning it to the ground.